Session 20

 way.
 Applications and

-ed parts - using an extra argument to build up a list of the nested declarations the program encounters on its way to variable references
+ifexpressions require only that we build a similar expression withlexical-addressed parts - realizing that the function will need an extra argument to build up a list of the nested declarations the program encounters on its way to variable references

 -